MicrosoftDocs/learn/learn-pr/security/securing-you-basics-beyond/includes/3-passwords.md

 What is better than any complicated, short password?
 A long, complicated password.
 Unfortunately, those tend to be difficult to type and beyond most of our ability to remember.

 But there is another approach available that is easier to both type and remember: a *passphrase*.
-A passphrase is several randomly-chosen words used instead of a complex password.
+A passphrase is several randomly chosen words used instead of a complex password.
 A classic example is "correct horse battery staple", immortalized in the web comic [XKCD #936](https://xkcd.com/936/?azure-portal=true).

 That comic example shows how it is much easier for a computer to guess a short, complicated-looking password than a longer set of easy-to-remember words.
 And since you may have already memorized them, you can see that the passphrase words are much easier to remember than something long and complicated.